Hayfever

 image from unsplash

 Spring in Canberra is a glorious time, with delicate blossoms and sunny wattle putting on a show, the days lengthening and warming up.
-Except, of course, if you’re a hayfever sufferer, in which case sneezes, red sniffly noses and teary eyes are the norm.
-If you’re one of the unlucky 15% or so who suffers from hayfever there are things you can do other than hide in your room, to ease the discomfort.
+Except, of course, if you’re a hayfever sufferer — in which case sneezes, red sniffly noses and teary eyes are the norm.
+If you’re one of the unlucky 15% or so who experiences hayfever, there are things you can do other than hide in your room to ease the discomfort.

 Hayfever is an immune system overreaction to stimuli in your environment.
-It can be triggered by dust mites or animal hair, however if your hayfever is seasonal it’s likely to be air born pollens which proliferate in spring and trigger an inflammatory immune response in your delicate mucous membranes.
+It can be triggered by dust mites or animal hair; however, if your hayfever is seasonal it’s likely to be airborne pollens which proliferate in spring and trigger an inflammatory response in the mucous membranes.

-Steroidal nasal sprays and oral antihistamines are the standard drug-based approaches however if your curious about what else you can do to support your body rather than just suppress the immune response this is for you.
+Steroidal nasal sprays and oral antihistamines are the standard drug-based approaches.
+However, if you’re curious about what else you can do to support your body alongside these options, this is for you.

 Stress